MichaelCurrin/docsify-js-tutorial/README.md

 _This repo is one of my most starred and most forked repos - thanks for supporting._

-The [Docsify](https://docsify.js.org/#/) site has great quickstart for beginners, but with all the configs and plugin options available if feels more like a dictionary than a recipe for setting up a custom docs site which is not code heavy.
-So I created this tutorial to take beginners and advanced users through setting up Docsify in ordered steps - noting as well when steps are optional or what the choices are.
+The [Docsify](https://docsify.js.org/#/) site has a great guide for beginners.
+But with all the configs and plugin options available, the guide feels more like a dictionary than a recipe for setting up a custom docs site that is focused on content and not adding too much code or configuration.
+So I created this tutorial to take beginners and advanced users through setting up Docsify in ordered steps - noting as well when steps are optional or what choices there are.

 This tutorial takes you from basic site setup and content to optional configuration of styling, menus and plugins.
 It aims to cover common use-cases in a logical sequence, rather than covering everything you could do.
 You can also jump to a later step if you want to use that as a reference.